jigglycrumb/nostr-address-provider/README.md

 ## Setup

+### Prerequisites

 1. Fork this repository

+### Vercel

-2. Sign up or login with Vercel and add the forked repo as a project.
+1. Sign up or login with Vercel and add the forked repo as a project.
-3. Set up your domain name with Vercel
+2. Go to `Settings -> Domains` and set up your domain name with Vercel
+3. Go to `Settings -> Integrations`
-4. Add the MongoDB integration on Vercel and create your database
+   Add the `MongoDB Atlas` integration on Vercel and create your cluster (see `MongoDB` below)
-   Note: You might have to change your access control list and add 0.0.0.0/24 to allow access
-5. In your forked repository, create a file called `.env` with the following content:
-   `MONGODB_URI="mongodb+srv://<your connection link>"`
-   (you get your connection link from MongoDB and/or Vercel)
+4. Go to `Settings -> Environment Variables` and check if the `MONGODB_URI` has been added.
+This variable is needed to connect to the database.

+### MongoDB

+1. When asked `Where would you like to connect from?` during setup, choose `Cloud Environment`, then `IP Access List` and add `0.0.0.0/0` to allow access from everywhere.

+2. Select your cluster, open the tab `Collections` and choose `Add My Own Data`.
+    Enter `verification` as database name, `names` as collection name and create the database.

+### Final touches

-6. Edit `site.config.js` and set your domain, monthly costs and donation LNURL
+1. Edit `site.config.js` and set your domain, monthly costs and donation LNURL
-7. Commit & push
+2. Commit & push
-8. Watch Vercel doing magic (don't blink, they are fast)
+3. Watch Vercel doing magic (don't blink, they are fast)
-9. Enjoy your new self-hosted NIP-05 verification service
+4. Enjoy your new self-hosted NIP-05 verification service
-10. Announce it on nostr!
+5. Announce it on nostr!

 ## Development

 Everything is by Astro standards.

-To run locally:
+To run the page locally, you'll have to create a file called `.env` in the project root and add your MongoDB connection string:

+`MONGODB_URI="mongodb+srv://<your connection link>"`

+You can get your connection link from MongoDB and/or Vercel.

+To start the local server, run:

     node run dev